 Office towers, cattle farms and your favourite café are just some of the things you’ll find in the Australian commercial real estate market.
 There’s no doubting that the market is unique with many different types of properties.
-One thing that all commercial owners have in common is that capital gains tax (CGT) can apply when they sell their investment.
+One thing that all commercial owners have in common is that capital gains tax (CGT) can apply when they sell their property.

 What is CGT?